PrinceCaspian1982/SillyGoogleTTS/README.md

     ```bash
     npm install google-auth-library
     ```
-    Finally, install the library needed for some TTS providers (though no longer for this one's native mode):
-    ```bash
-    npm install fluent-ffmpeg
-    ```

 ### Step 2: Add and Replace the Necessary Files

 You will need to replace **two** existing files and create **one** new file. **Crucially, the backend `google.js` file must be fully replaced with the one from this extension to ensure compatibility.**